andrea-mauro/java-virtual-threads-benchmark/RESULTS.md

  100%    485 (longest request)
 ```

-In a scenario where only IO blocking operations are involved, the two services perform similarly.
-The total execution time is about 5s, and the average time per request is 500ms, which is expected given that the IO blocking operations take 400ms in total and we are running 100 requests in parallel.
+In a scenario where only IO non-blocking operations are involved, the two services perform similarly.
+The total execution time is about 5s, and the average time per request is 500ms, which is expected given that the IO non-blocking operations take 400ms in total and we are running 100 requests in parallel.

 #### Testing the CPU intensive scenario